JasperK-150/JasperK-150/README.md

 ## Hi there 👋

+My Name is Jasper, i am a Student in the field of Multimedia and COmmunication.
+I am interested in Sound-Design, Audio-Engineering, Electronic Music and really anything Audio-Related.

+Currently i am working on developing a digital hardware DIY Synthesizer, based on the Electrosmith Daisyseed and PlugData.
+My Goal is compiling and creating a toolset for beginners in audio programming, enabling to program and build their first Synthesizer. :)

 <!--
 **JasperK-150/JasperK-150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.